 Although tiles provide a generally hard-wearing finish, a hard knock (when moving furniture for example) can crack or chip them.
-Replacing a single or even multiple tiles is a fairly simple task as long as you take the correct precautions before you start.
+Replacing a single or multiple cracked or broken tiles is a fairly simple task as long as you take the correct precautions before you start.

 If your tiles are unusual, or the crack is not serious enough to warrant the replacement of the tile, you can try repairing it instead.
 Ceramic tile repair kits are available which allow you to match a colour and then fill a crack in a chipped tile.
 More on this at the bottom of this page.

 Your first job is to mask off the tiles surrounding the tile or tiles you are going to remove.
-This will help to stop them getting damaged when you are working on the broken tile.
-You can use ordinary decorators masking tape for this.
-If you are working above a ceramic bath or sink, it is also work laying down an old sheet in case you drop any of your tools.
+This will help to stop them from getting damaged when you are working on the broken tile.
+You can use ordinary decorators’ masking tape for this.
+If you are working above a ceramic bath or sink, it is also a good idea to lay down an old sheet in case you drop any of your tools.

-Using a grout rake, scrape out the grout from around the broken tile.
+Using a Grout Rake, scrape out the grout from around the broken tile.
 Now stick some tape in the middle of the broken tile and drill three or four small holes in the centre.
-The tape will stop the drill bit slipping as you drill.
+The tape will stop the drill bit from slipping as you drill.
 Drilling holes in the middle of the cracked tile will help to ensure that it breaks up more easily.

 For small chips and cracks in ceramic tiles, Ronseal’s Kitchen and Bathroom Repair Kit is hard to beat.
 Applied with a brush and giving a smooth and solid finish, it is perfect for breathing new life into old kitchen or bathroom tiles and fittings.